-A blended family, which is also known as a step family or a complex family, is a family in which one or both parents have children from previous relationships but have joined forces to form a new family.
+A blended family is when one or both parents have children from previous relationships but have joined forces to form a new household.
 It is also possible that the parents are in heterosexual or same-sex relationships and do not have children with each other.

-Despite the fact that it may appear that blended families face a lot of challenges when combining multiple siblings and adults together, a blended family actually has many advantages:
+Despite the fact that it may appear that blended families face a lot of challenges when combining multiple siblings and adults together, there are actually many advantages:

 Children benefit from having two or more loving parents who serve as role models

-Everyone in the family learns to appreciate more diversity and differences
+Everyone in the household learns to appreciate more diversity and differences

-All family members frequently receive greater financial and emotional support
+All members frequently receive greater financial and emotional support

 It's possible that new siblings will get along well with one another and develop relationships that are caring and supportive of one another